unity3d-jp/StreamingImageSequence/Documentation~/en/StreamingImageSequencePlayableAsset.md

 <img src="../images/StreamingImageSequenceCurve.png" width=640>

-# Info in Inspector
+# Inspector

 <img src="../images/StreamingImageSequencePlayableAsset.png" align=right width=400>

 * **Resolution** (Read Only)
   Shows the width and height of the first image in the folder
 * **Folder**
-  The folder where the image files for this PlayableAsset are located
+  The folder where the image files are located
 * **Images**
   The images inside the folder.
   We can reorder the images by dragging the image file name up/down.